 Not just for parachutes—you can use paracord for suspension lines in any number of bushcraft contexts.
-If you feel the need to secure your camp from intruders (perhaps in one of those hypothetical big-time SHTF scenarios) you can also rig up some perimeter tripwire by tying paracord at shin-height between trees.
-You could even incorporate some bells, metal utensils, or other noisemaking items to the tripwire to set up a rough-and-ready alarm system.
+If you feel the need to secure your camp from intruders (perhaps in one of those hypothetical big-time SHTF scenarios) you can also rig up some perimeter tripwire by tying paracord at shin height between trees.
+You could even incorporate some bells, metal utensils, or other noisemaking items with the tripwire to set up a rough-and-ready alarm system.

 Paracord’s a handy rope to have in your watercraft, and not just to create some fishing line in a pinch!
 You can also use it for temporary mooring, to tow an object, or to throw a floundering person a literal lifeline.

 More than a few survival-bracelet wearers have been a little flummoxed on the best way to actually unbraid one.
 Some bracelets have a quick-release knot, while others are a bit more complicated: you may need to use a knife blade, a pair of pliers or scissors, or some other tool to wedge out the melted rope ends.

 The myriad uses of paracord extend to DIY craft projects that join together fun and practicality.
 You can, for example, test your paracord braiding skills to make your own survival bracelet, lanyard, or belt.